 - Make sure not to block search bots from accessing important pages

 - You will have to get the newest OpenSSL version as the older SSL may be vulnerable

 - Make sure that you have the same content on your HTTPS version as you had on HTTP

-If possible, this switch should be performed during industry’s off-season as it will give crawlers time to go over your pages and index everything.
+If possible, this change should be performed during industry’s off-season as it will give crawlers time to go through your pages and index everything.

 In time, all the websites will have it and it would be a bad sign if you didn’t.

 Remember that having an HTTPS prefix in your URL address is a sign of trust.

 It will convince your clients to purchase from you as their personal data will be fully protected.